algosup/2023-2024-project-3-virtual-processor-team-1/Documents/TechnicalSpecifications.md

 The following are the coding design principles:

  - No use of third-party libraries
- - Emphasize improved algorithmic complexity over micro-optimization
+ - Emphasise improved algorithmic complexity over micro-optimisation
  - Use unit tests to ensure correctness during development